cemac/sc-python/_episodes/16-geospatial-data.md

 ---
 ## Installing third party libraries with `conda`

-The `conda` command line tool is used to manage packages and environments within an anaconda installation.
+The `conda` command line tool is used to manage packages and environments within an Anaconda installation.

 From a terminal, or Anaconda prompt, the libraries we will be using can be installed with: